 It is unclear whether the definition of public accommodation includes prisons, though many courts have found that prisons are not places of public accommodation for purposes of Title III.
-23 While it appears unlikely that a Title III claim arising out of disability discrimination in a prison context will be successful, it may be nonetheless worth including a Title III claim, as such claims can be brought against private entities (avoiding the limitation of Title II).
-24 One limitation on Title III claims is that individuals suing under Title III can seek only injunctive relief, not monetary damages.
-25 Additionally, a prison sued under Title III can defend itself by arguing that accommodating your disability is not "readily achievable," meaning that the accommodation cannot be easily accomplished and is not able to be carried out without much difficulty or expense.
-When considering whether or not such accommodation is readily achievable, courts will look to several factors.
-26
+While it appears unlikely that a Title III claim arising out of disability discrimination in a prison context will be successful, it may be nonetheless worth including a Title III claim, as such claims can be brought against private entities (avoiding the limitation of Title II).
+One limitation on Title III claims is that individuals suing under Title III can seek only injunctive relief, not monetary damages.
+Also, a prison sued under Title III can defend itself by arguing that accommodating your disability is not "readily achievable," meaning that the accommodation cannot be easily accomplished and is not able to be carried out without much difficulty or expense.
+When considering whether or not such accommodation is readily achievable, courts will consider several factors, including the facility's financial resources.